 Megabytes are very desirable when printing large images.

-The images above were done three years ago.
-New scans of the same negative with a Minolta Scan Dual II film scanner at 2820 dpi, and with a Polaroid SprintScan 4000 at 4000 dpi, are HERE (it's about 240 KB).
+Newer scans of the same negative with a Minolta Scan Dual II film scanner at 2820 dpi, and with a Polaroid SprintScan 4000 at 4000 dpi, are HERE.